10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 • Can I afford the higher upfront cost of a well-located resale flat?

-This is the single most consequential mistake on this list and the one with the longest tail of consequences.
+This is the single most consequential HDB buying mistake on this list and the one with the longest tail of consequences.

-Many buyers max out their HDB or bank loan, drain most of their CPF OA, and leave themselves with minimal cash savings.
+Many buyers max out their HDB or bank loan, drain most of their CPF OA, and leave themselves with minimal cash savings, a classic case of HDB buying mistakes.
 This might work in calm economic conditions.
 But life rarely stays calm.

 Real risks of financial overstretch: